-Some people buying their first home are very uninformed about the range of fees and charges, over and above the price of the home, that are involved with such a purchase.
+Some people buying their first home are very uninformed about the range of fees and charges, over and above the price of the home, that is involved with such a purchase.
 The concept of stamp duty charges can come as somewhat of a shock if they are unaware of its existence, and this can lead to a major hole in their budget.
-This is a cost that must be factored into any calculation of the capacity to borrow, and to find out about it after the fact causes major stress to the purchaser who must then find that additional money in time for settlement.
+This is a cost that must be factored into any calculation of the capacity to borrow and to find out about it after the fact causes major stress to the purchaser who must then find that additional money in time for settlement.

-For the uninitiated, stamp duty charges or as it is now known, transfer duty, is a state government tax that is levied on documents that influence certain types of transactions under the provisions of the Duties Act 2001.
+For the uninitiated, stamp duty charges, or as it is now known, transfer duty is a state government tax that is levied on documents that influence certain types of transactions under the provisions of the Duties Act 2001.
 Like any government legislation, there are rules set down that detail when transfer duty is payable, how it is calculated, and when it must be paid.
-When purchasing a property, and not knowing much about conveyancing in Gold Coast property buyers are well advised to seek professional legal assistance.
+When purchasing a property, and not knowing much about conveyancing in Gold Coast property buyers are well-advised to seek professional legal assistance.
 However, here is some general information that may be of help:

-In the case of a home purchase, this depends on whether the home will be the purchaser’s principle place of residence or whether the purchase is for the purposes of investment such as a rental property.
+In the case of a home purchase, this depends on whether the home will be the purchaser’s principal place of residence or whether the purchase is for the purposes of investment such as a rental property.
 The stamp duty is calculated on the value of the property or the consideration paid.

 The purchaser pays the stamp duty to the solicitor who then arranges for the funds to the paid to the Office of State Revenue, Queensland.

 There are concessional rates that can apply if certain eligibility criteria are met.
 The Office of State Revenue, or a solicitor, can advise if a transaction qualifies.